Healthy Homes Assessment Wallaceville

 Wallaceville Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Wallaceville and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required for all Wallaceville and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

 Beginning 1 July 2021

-• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes